Great Polish Map of Scotland: Construction

-The map was designed by Dr. Kazimierz Trafas, a young cartographer from the Jagiellonian University of Krakow.
+The map was designed by Dr. Kazimierz Trafas, a young cartographer from the Jagiellonian University of Kraków.
 Despite the tensions of the Cold War, links between Scotland and Polish universities had been good since the late 1960s, when threshold analysis techniques in town and regional planning devised in Poland were refined and applied in Scotland for the Scottish Development Department.

 On a visit to Poland, Tomasik discussed his idea of the map with Professor Klimaszewski, head of the Jagiellonian University's Institute of Geography, vice-rector of the university and member of the Polish Council of State.
 Klimaszweski entrusted the task to Dr. Trafas who took charge of the project.

 The Great Polish Map of Scotland, as it has been christened by the group planning to restore it, took six consecutive summers between 1974 and 1979 to construct, although the bulk of the work was accomplished by the late summer of 1976.
 In 1974, Trafas arrived in Scotland with his departmental colleague Roman Wolnik, surveyed the site and marked out the outline of the map to a scale of 1:10,000.
 The shapes of the mainland and islands were made with vertical shuttering and 300m, 600m and 900m contours laid in four-brick courses.
 Locations were correlated with a set of Bartholomew's survey maps of Scotland by means of a reference grid.

-In the following summer, Tomasik revisited Poland, returning with Trafas, Wolnik and three Krakow University employees hired under contract to provide the manual labour to construct the concrete map.
+In the following summer, Tomasik revisited Poland, returning with Trafas, Wolnik and three Kraków University employees hired under contract to provide the manual labour to construct the concrete map.
 The hotel manager Marek Raton, a son-in-law of Tomasik, and hotel maintenance man Bill Robson also worked on the project, especially the excavation of the surrounding pit.
 Some of the labour was supplied by hiring Polish exchange students visiting Britain.
 The body of the map was gradually built up by infilling the prepared outlines with cement.
 Mountain summits were marked by vertical rods, their heights exaggerated five times relative to the horizontal scale to increase the visual effect.
 This was a standard traditionally adopted for British military terrain maps.
 The topography was then finished off by manually sculpting the landforms according to the contours shown on the Bartholomew maps.

 After the last visit of the Polish cartographers in 1977, hotel employees and members of the Tomasik family continued to work on the map intermittently over two more summers before it was completed in 1979.
 The surface was painted with forests, urban areas, major roads and lochs shown.
 A wall was built around the map to create an oval-shaped basin, 1.5m deep.
 This was then supplied with water diverted from a nearby stream to create the seas and lochs.
 The gravity-fed water also flowed through submerged pipes to the major river sources.
 The original plan to construct a metal walkway over the model to serve as a viewing platform never materialised.

 Professor Trafas, the chief designer and builder of the map, died in 2004.